Are you a first-timer with Kanbanize? This guide will assist you to get started quickly in just 6 steps.

 - Add Background - add a background or color your dashboard/ boards.

-- Manage Workspace Templates - save your Project and Boards as Workspace templates.
+- Manage Workspace Templates - save your Workspace and Boards as Workspace templates.

 STEP 2: Design and Manage your Board